Nunavut

 A long-simmering dispute between Canada and the U.S. involves the issue of Canadian sovereignty over the Northwest Passage.[100]

-Alcohol
+Alcohol and tobacco

-Despite the restrictions, alcohol's availability leads to widespread alcohol related crime.
-One estimation states some 95% of police calls are alcohol-related.[98]
+Despite the restrictions, alcohol's availability leads to widespread alcohol-related crime.
+One estimation states some 95% of police calls are alcohol-related.[103]
 Alcohol is also believed to be a contributing factor to the territory's high rates of violence, suicide, and homicide.
 A special task force created in 2010 to study and address the territory's increasing alcohol-related problems recommended the government ease alcohol restrictions.
 With prohibition shown to be highly ineffective historically, some believe these laws contribute to the territory's widespread social ills.
 Others are skeptical about the effectiveness of liquor sale liberalization and want to ban it completely.
 In 2014, Nunavut's government moved toward more legalization.
-In 2017, the first liquor store in 38 years opened in Iqaluit.[96]
+In 2017, the first liquor store in 38 years opened in Iqaluit.[101]

 See also

-• Archaeology in Nunavut
+• Archaeology of Nunavut

 • List of communities in Nunavut